Sales taxes in the United States: Missouri

 Missouri provides several exemptions from sales tax, such as purchases by charitable organizations or some common carriers (as opposed to "contract carriers").
 Missouri also excludes some purchases from taxation on the grounds that such sales are not sales at retail; these include sales to political subdivisions.
-The Supreme Court of Missouri in August, 2009, ruled that when a sale is excluded from taxation – as opposed to exempt from taxation – the seller must self-accrue sales tax on its purchase of the goods and remit the tax on such purchases it made.
+The Supreme Court of Missouri in August 2009 ruled that when a sale is excluded from taxation – as opposed to exempt from taxation – the seller must self-accrue sales tax on its purchase of the goods and remit the tax on such purchases it made.
 This decision was reversed by two similar – but not identical – statutes added during the 2010 general assembly's regular session.

-Although the purchaser is obligated to pay the tax, the seller is obligated to remit the tax, and when the seller fails to remit, the obligation to pay falls on them.
-As compensation for collecting and remitting taxes, and as an incentive to timely remit taxes, sellers may keep two percent of all taxes collected each period.
-There are two exceptions to the general rule that the seller must pay the sales tax when he or she fails to collect it.
+Although the purchaser is obligated to pay the tax, the seller is obligated to remit it; when the seller fails to remit, the obligation to pay falls on the seller.
+As compensation for this service and as an incentive for timely filing, sellers may retain 2% of all taxes collected each period.
+There are two exceptions to the general rule that the seller remains liable for the tax if they fail to collect it from the purchaser.

 First, no sales tax is due upon the purchase of a motor vehicle that must be titled.
 Instead, the purchaser pays the tax directly to the Department of Revenue within one month of purchase.
 As long as the vehicle is taken out of state within that first month of purchase and titled elsewhere, no tax is due in Missouri.
-Second, if the purchaser presents an exemption certificate to the buyer at the time of sale, then the purchaser may be assessed taxes on the purchases if the certificate was issued in bad faith.
+Second, if the purchaser presents an exemption certificate to the buyer at the time of sale, then the purchaser may be assessed taxes on the purchase if the certificate was issued in bad faith.

 Montana

 Montana has no state sales tax but some municipalities which are big tourist destinations, such as Whitefish, Red Lodge, Big Sky, and West Yellowstone, do (up to 3%).
-Hotels, campgrounds and similar lodging charge a "lodging and usage tax", usually at the rate of 7%.
+Hotels, campgrounds, and similar lodging charge a "lodging and usage tax", usually at the rate of 7%.
 Rental car companies charge a 4% tax on the base rental rate.

 Nebraska

-Nebraska has a 5.5% state sales tax from which groceries are exempt.
-Municipalities have the option of imposing an additional sales tax of up to 1.5%, resulting in a maximum rate of 7.0%.
-Specific tax rates per counties are available on the web.
+Nebraska has a 5.5% state sales tax, with groceries exempt.
+Municipalities may impose an additional sales tax of up to 1.5%, resulting in a maximum rate of 7%.
+Specific tax rates per county are available on the web.
 Omaha also has a 2.5% tax on prepared food and drink.